spryker-sdk/aop-sdk/docs/registration.md

 `vendor/bin/acp app:register -h` this will print all available options.

 The following options are required to be set:

 - `appIdentifier`
 - `baseUrl`
 - `authorizationToken`

+Additionally, you can set the following options:

+- `apiBaseUrl` - Use this option when your App has an API that is not hosted on the same domain as the App itself.